MicrosoftDocs/entra-docs/docs/id-governance/privileged-identity-management/configure-global-access-with-pim.md

 ms.reviewer: katabish
 ---

-# Securing high value private application access with Privileged Identity Management (PIM)
+# Secure private application access with Privileged Identity Management (PIM) and Global Secure Access

 Microsoft Entra Private Access provides secure access to private application.
 Private Access includes built-in capabilities for maintaining a secure environment.
 Microsoft Entra Private Access does this by controlling access to private apps and preventing unauthorized or compromised devices from accessing critical resources.
 For general corporate access, see [Microsoft Entra Private Access](/entra/global-secure-access).